b14ckh4th4ckk3r/DropScan/README.md

 # DropScan
-An offensive vulnerability Scanner for Network and Web Application.
+An offensive vulnerability Scanner for Network and Web Application in python.